skellis46/slipbox/improvisation and the threshold of the self.md

 > However, it is also in fact going too far to say that there is ‘one thing.'
 As soon as we make an object of it, a subject is implied, and again we are in the realm of duality, of two things.
 So, ‘one thing' implies ‘two things.'
 As soon as we name it, however transparent the word we use, some degree of objectivity and, by implication therefore, subjectivity, is implied.
 At the same time we have to recognise that whatever it is that we are trying to speak about, is not ‘nothing.'
 So let us refer to this as a ‘seamless totality' or ‘Oneness,' on the understanding that even these words confer a shadow of objectivity on that which cannot in any way be described by words or mind, and yet which itself illumines all words and minds.
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

-> a form of dreamless sleep that is characterized not by mental blankness and sluggishness, but a high degree of clarity, described as: "…there is no film and no projection.
+> a form of dreamless sleep that is characterized not by mental blankness and sluggishness, but a high degree of clarity, described as: '…there is no film and no projection.
 Sleep yoga is imageless.
 The practice is the direct recognition of awareness by awareness, light illuminating light itself.
-It is luminosity without images of any kind" (Wangyal, 1998, p.).
+It is luminosity without images of any kind' (Wangyal, 1998, p.).
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

 > from a complete absence in various types of blackouts on one end of the spectrum, which may preclude such events from being regarded as phenomenal experiences altogether, to a vivid presence of self-knowing luminous awareness, regarded in some cases as instances of consciousness directly encountering itself (Josipovic, 2019).[@josipovic-2020-nondual p.3]